jleeh/chainlink-node-composer/README.md

 ### Special Thanks
 - @thodges-gh: This image was set-up with the information found in https://github.com/thodges-gh/ChainLink-Node

+## Donate
+If you found this useful and would like to donate:
+- ETH: 0x58f251EAdEF20c6aB734bF166EF7d61a79B12df4

 ## Futher Reading
 For further information on how to interact with your node, or for Chainlink in general, read the following documentation: